Heartwarming / Harry Potter and the Chamber of Secrets

-Ron, Fred and George showing up to rescuse Harry from Privet Drive and bring him, home.
+Ron, Fred and George showing up to rescue Harry from Privet Drive and bring him, home.
 If that's not real friendship then I don't know what is.

-When Ron, Fred and George bring Harry to the Burrow for the first time, while Molly is furious with her boys for sneaking out and taking the car to get him, she immediately welcomes Harry into her home and takes care of him.
+When Ron, Fred and George bring Harry to the Burrow for the first time, while Molly is furious with her boys for sneaking out and taking the car to get him, she immediately welcomes Harry into her home and offers him breakfast.

 While it's mostly funny, Fred and George doing their "Heir of Slytherin" routine when people think Harry's the Heir of Slytherin.
-Especially since it actually cheers Harry up a little bit.
+Especially since it actually cheers Harry up a little bit, since he knows Fred and George are being sarcastic and are among the group who DON'T think he's the heir.

-A very brief moment, but Percy gives some simple advice to Harry when the latter is choosing his course list for third year; no condescension and almost no bluster.
+A very brief moment, but Percy gives some simple, sincere advice to Harry when the latter is choosing his course list for third year; no condescension and almost no bluster.
 Granted, Harry doesn't consider it helpful, but points for trying.

 At the end of the novel, Ginny of course blames herself, despite the fact that this is in no way her fault.
 And Dumbledore tells her as much, getting her some hot chocolate and assuring her that she's not the first (or, sadly, the last) to be conned by Lord Voldemort, and that no punishment will come to her.